cvsouth/eloquent-inheritance/README.md

 }
 ```

-When creating your migrations, include `entity_id` and insert a new `EntityType` object:
+When creating your migrations, include `entity_id` and insert a new `ModelType` object:

 ```php
 class CreateAnimalsTable extends Migration